google-site-verification: google57f872096adcc1d9.html

 Review

-These aren't strict rules, but a flexible guide.
-The goal is to create habits that truly nourish your body and mind, building a strong immune system over time
+These practices aren't rigid guidelines but a flexible framework.
+The goal is to create habits that genuinely nourish your body and mind while building a strong immune system over time.

 When to Take Supplements and How to Choose Them